swent-epfl/public/exam/Exam Practice Set 1.md

 A and B state the same property from two angles, and both are true.
 A `suspend` function can pause at a suspension point while a Firestore read or a disk write is in flight; the thread it was running on is released to do other work and the function resumes when the result arrives.
 The caller is typically the main thread, which is why B matters in practice: a 300 ms blocking read on the main thread is 18 dropped frames and a visible stutter.

-C is wrong, and is close to the opposite of the truth. `suspend` says nothing about which thread the work runs on; that is what dispatchers and scopes are for, and in the bootcamp the call goes through `viewModelScope`, which runs it off the main thread.
+C is wrong, and is close to the opposite of the truth. `suspend` says nothing about which thread the work runs on; that is what dispatchers and scopes are for, and in the bootcamp the call goes through `viewModelScope`, which runs it on the main thread.

 D is wrong.
 There is nothing test-specific about `suspend`.
 It is callable from any coroutine or from another `suspend` function, in production code just as much as in tests.